 So after a little while I reached out and he replied with ‘Didn’t you say on the blog recently that I made you unhappy?’ and I thought, what is going on?
 John basically made me pay attention to his feelings in non threatening way.
 That’s not how he communicates.

 I presume I am very good at seeing patterns in communication but I don’t know if every autistic person is like that.
-But it took me a little bit longer to come up with the idea that he works with Oriana.
+But it took me a little bit longer to come up with the idea that he works with my diagnostician.
 At the time I just thought he read an article or something, and is using advice from there.

 Later on, when we met, I noticed that his body language changed into much more gentle one.
 You know, I always thought that John talks to me the exact way that I want to be talked to when I have problems.
 I can’t explain what it is about his choice of words but if I don’t know how to deal with a difficult situation and I talk to him over emails, things become clearer to me.
 That is over emails.
 If we met in person and we talked about the same thing, he would use the same reasoning but his body language was putting me off – he would be waving his hand in the air and hitting it against his thigh, which is what men sometimes do during difficult conversations with other men when they want to get listened to.

 But I was his girlfriend.
 I didn’t want to be talked to like that.
 But I didn’t know how to tell him, especially as I knew it’s just something he picked up at work and he’s repeating it with me.
 I was worried that by commenting on that I’d confuse him and anyway, why did it bother me?
 I’m autistic.
 I shouldn’t take no notice of his body language, shouldn’t I?

 I was aware, unfortunately, that John might notice that I only want to talk about my problems over email and not in person and he may misinterpret it into, possibly me not really appreciating his advice, but I didn’t know how to handle that.